 Step 4: Don’t Let Anything Stop You

 Life happens.
-Damn life happens.
+Damn, life happens.
 And things come up.
 Emergencies will get in the way.
-There are responsibilities that you just cannot get shifty with (I’ve come dangerously close to this).
+There are responsibilities that you cannot get shifty with (I’ve come dangerously close to this).
 We have kids.
 We have families.
-We have bills and mortgages to pay to keep those kids and families in houses, and clothes, and food.
+We have bills and mortgages to keep those kids and families in houses, clothes, and food.

 My kids live in New Zealand with their mom.
-So I live a very spartan life above and beyond what I pay to support and visit my children.
-Right before our trip, I second guessed the expenditure… wondering how irresponsible it was of me to outlay that kind of cash on this kind of trip.
-And no doubt, in some ways I’m sure that it was.
-I can hear Dave Ramsey calling me a boy, and telling me how foolish and fiscally irresponsible I am.
+So, I live a very spartan life, above and beyond what I pay to support and visit my children.
+Right before our trip, I second-guessed the expenditure… wondering how irresponsible I was to outlay that kind of cash on this kind of trip.
+And no doubt, in some ways, I’m sure that it was.
+I can hear Dave Ramsey calling me a boy and telling me how foolish and fiscally irresponsible I am.
 And he would be right.

-But as we were flying into Anchorage after the trip’s conclusion, and got back into LTE coverage, I called my daughters on FaceTime from the bush plane, and they stayed on the phone with me in the super cub all the way until we landed… as if they were there with me.
-The next day they gushed to their friends about how cool what we had done was, and how awesome their dad is.
-And this, no doubt, inspired both of them to live lives that truly matter to them in their own unique ways.
+But as we were flying into Anchorage after the trip's conclusion and got back into LTE coverage, I called my daughters on FaceTime from the bush plane, and they stayed on the phone with me in the super cub until we landed… as if they were there with me.
+The next day, they gushed to their friends about how cool what we had done was and how awesome their dad was.
+And this, no doubt, inspired them to live lives that truly matter to them in their unique ways.

-There’s far more to life than merely being cogs in the grand economic engine that churns us over and over from cradle to grave, further enriching the already very well to do.
-Sometimes it’s hard to break out of it, and it’s hard to see the value in doing so.
-But we look back on this trip, and know full well its financial and other costs, and would do it again in a heartbeat.
+There’s far more to life than merely being cogs in the grand economic engine that churns us over and over from the cradle to the grave, further enriching the already very well-to-do.
+Sometimes, it’s hard to break out of it, and it’s hard to see the value in doing so.
+But we look back on this trip and know its financial and other costs, and we would do it again in a heartbeat.
 Hell, we’re already planning the next one.
 And nothing will stop us.
 And we hope nothing will stop you.